Employer Insights

 • Upon hire, provide a copy of the policy to each employee

 The primary responsibility of employers regarding the Oregon Workplace Fairness Act is to have a written non-discrimination policy.
 This policy must meet certain Oregon Bureau of Labor & Industries (BOLI) requirements.
-BOLI provides a policy template for employers to fill in and use.
+BOLI provides policy requirements as well as a template for employers to fill in and use.

 • A process for an employee to report prohibited conduct